Cranford House School: 1945–1980

-1980 – To Present
+1980–present

-From 1992 the headmistress, Alison Gray, adopted a more modern curriculum, adding new extra-curricular activities.
-A new science block opened in 1985, The Barn was rebuilt in 1988, and additional tennis and netball courts were added in 1990.
-In recent times the school has developed its facilities to cope with the increase in pupil numbers and changes in the curriculum.
-A cover was added to the swimming pool, the third science block built, along with the Orangery dining room, the Atrium/Library, an all-weather astroturf pitch and a modern, well-equipped sports hall in 2014.
+Under the leadership of headmistress Miss Spencer, a new science block opened in 1985, the Barn was rebuilt in 1988, and additional tennis and netball courts were added in 1990.
+In 1992, the headmistress, Alison Gray, adopted a new curriculum and added extra-curricular activities.
+Recently, the school has developed its facilities to cope with the increase in pupil numbers and changes in the curriculum.
+A cover was added to the swimming pool, the third science block was built, the Orangery dining room, the Atrium/Library, an all-weather astroturf pitch and a modern sports hall in 2014.

-In 2016 Cranford House celebrated its 85th anniversary with a choral service at Dorchester Abbey and an alumni reunion.

-2018 marked the opening of a newly revamped Junior School complete with new Junior Library and brand new classrooms.
+2018 marked the opening of a renovated Junior School.

-2020 saw a major re-branding of Cranford House, which included the addition of an on-site Sixth Form and refurbished Creative and Performing Arts facilities.
-Furthermore, the school announced the move to a fully coeducational model which started in September 2020 with boys entering the Senior School in Year 7 and the Sixth Form in Year 12.
-This came alongside the enhancement of the Junior School and the installation of a new STEM Centre.
+2020 saw a major re-branding of Cranford House, which included the addition of an on-site sixth form and refurbished creative and performing arts facilities.
+The school announced the move to a fully coeducational model, which started in September 2020, with boys entering the senior school in year 7 and the sixth form in year 12.

 Inspections

-The school was inspected in 2014 by the Independent Schools Inspectorate and rated Excellent in every category.
+The school was inspected in 2014 by the Independent Schools Inspectorate and rated excellent in every category.
 It was inspected again in 2018 and met all standards.